Ricin: Sources

 The seeds of Ricinus communis are commonly crushed to extract castor oil.
 As ricin is not oil-soluble, little is found in the extracted castor oil.
 The extracted oil is also heated to more than 80 C to denature any ricin that may be present.
 The remaining spent crushed seeds, called variously the "cake", "oil cake", and "press cake", can contain up to 5% ricin.
 While the oil cake from coconut, peanuts, and sometimes cotton seeds can be used as cattle feed or fertilizer, the toxic nature of castor beans precludes their oil cake from being used as feed unless the ricin is first deactivated by autoclaving.
 Accidental ingestion of Ricinus communis cake intended for fertilizer has been reported to be responsible for fatal ricin poisoning in animals.

 Deaths from ingesting castor plant seeds are rare, partly because of their indigestible seed coat, and because some of the ricin is deactivated in the stomach.
 The pulp from eight beans is considered dangerous to an adult.
 Rauber and Heard have written that close examination of early 20th century case reports indicates that public and professional perceptions of ricin toxicity "do not accurately reflect the capabilities of modern medical management".

 Most acute poisoning episodes in humans are the result of oral ingestion of castor beans, 5–20 of which could prove fatal to an adult.
 Swallowing castor beans rarely proves to be fatal unless the bean is thoroughly chewed.
 The survival rate of castor bean ingestion is 98%.
 In 2013 a 37-year-old woman in the United States survived after ingesting 30 beans.
+In another case, a man ingested 200 castor beans mixed with juice in a blender and survived.
 Victims often manifest nausea, diarrhea, fast heart rate, low blood pressure, and seizures persisting for up to a week.
 Blood, plasma, or urine ricin or ricinine concentrations may be measured to confirm diagnosis.
 The laboratory testing usually involves immunoassay or liquid chromatography-mass spectrometry.